esalcedo1/videogame-analysis/README.md

 Software: RStudio

 ## Defining Successful Videogames
-Videogame success can be measured in two ways: financial success and critical reception.
-Financial success obviously refers to a large number of units being sold and the product generating a large profit and can be examined using the global and regional sales variables in this dataset.
-Critical reception is a little more difficult to gauge but sites like Metacritic provide us with an aggregate score by both critics and average users.
-The following charts explore these variables against genre and geographical region
+Videogame success is measured in two ways: Critical reception and financial success.
+Financial success is self explanatory, videogames are sold and the more units sold the more revenue produced.
+Critical reception is harder to gauge but for that we have Metacritic.
+Metacritic aggregates the scores of critics and users and assigns games two scores, the "Meta Score" and "User Score".
+Our exploratory analysis on these variables gave us the tables below:

 <p align="center">
   <img src="https://github.com/esalcedo1/videogame-analysis/blob/draft/1-defining-successful-videogames/genre-usercritic-score.png?raw=true" alt="Genre vs. User and Meta Score" height="250"/>
   <img src="https://github.com/esalcedo1/videogame-analysis/blob/draft/1-defining-successful-videogames/genre-region-sales.png?raw=true" alt="Sales by Genre and Region" height="250"/>
 </p>

+From the first table we can see that on average RPGs, Sports, and Strategy games all get higher than average Meta scores while on the user-side RPGs score particularly high.
+The second table shows us that genres have different levels of popularity and reception in different regions of the world.
+In North America Shooter and Platforming games sell best while in Japan Puzzle and RPGs sell best.

 ## Chi-Square Analysis